 - 1 tablespoon palm sugar

-- 1 pound of Yukon Gold potatoes peeled and cut into large chunks
+- 1 pound Yukon gold potatoes peeled and cubed

 - Heat lard in a heavy pot , I prefer enameled cast iron, over high heat.
 Once the lard is melted, lower to medium heat and add annatto seeds.
 Sauté in fat for 2-3 minutes until very fragrant, careful of any seeds that pop and stirring constantly.
 Strain seeds from aromatic fat and allow to cool before tossing out.
 Leave the lard in the pot.